testillano/h2agent/README.md

 #### Response body

-A `json` document with some practical information is built:
+A `json` object document with some practical information is built:

 * `displayedKeys`: the summary could also be too big to be displayed, so query parameter *maxKeys* will limit the number (`amount`) of displayed keys in the whole response.
 Each key in the `list` is given by the *method* and *uri*, and also the number of history requests (`amount`) is shown.
 * `totalEvents`: this includes possible virtual events, although normally this kind of configuration is not usual and the value matches the total number of real receptions.